mnebuerquo/add-my-account/readme.md

 These are the goals of this project:

-1. This needs to be a one-liner which can be pasted into a terminal.
-It probably needs to be a two-liner.
+1. I would like a one-liner which can be pasted into a terminal.
+It probably needs to be a two-liner, though.
 [Don't pipe to your shell!](https://www.seancassidy.me/dont-pipe-to-your-shell.html)
 	* First command is wget from raw.github.com
 	* Second command is execute script.

-2. Other than logging in and using sudo, the user should need no knowledge of unix.
-The user must log in to do anything, and to create another user account will need sudo.
+2. The user should need zero knowledge of unix to use this.
+Of course they will have to be able to log in to an account with root or sudo privileges, and for sudo they will usually need to know the password.

 3. It will send me the information I need to be able to log in to the server.
 Until I have an interface for emailing me a password or